Async (Visual Basic)

 Public Async Function ExampleMethodAsync() As Task(Of Integer) ' . . . ' At the Await expression, execution in this method is suspended and, ' if AwaitedProcessAsync has not already finished, control returns ' to the caller of ExampleMethodAsync.
 When the awaited task is ' completed, this method resumes execution.
 Dim exampleInt As Integer = Await AwaitedProcessAsync() ' . . . ' The return statement completes the task.
 Any method that is ' awaiting ExampleMethodAsync can now get the integer result.
 Return exampleInt End Function

-For more information and examples, see Async Return Types.
+For more information and examples, see Async Return Types (C# and Visual Basic).

 The following examples show an async event handler, an async lambda expression, and an async method.
-For a full example that uses these elements, see Walkthrough: Accessing the Web by Using Async and Await.
-You can download the sample from the .NET Sample Browser.
-The example code is in the SerialAsyncExample project.
+For a full example that uses these elements, see Walkthrough: Accessing the Web by Using Async and Await (C# and Visual Basic).
+You can download the walkthrough code from Developer Code Samples.

 ' An event handler must be a Sub procedure.
 Async Sub button1_Click(sender As Object, e As RoutedEventArgs) Handles button1.Click textBox1.Clear() ' SumPageSizesAsync is a method that returns a Task.
 Await SumPageSizesAsync() textBox1.Text = vbCrLf & "Control returned to button1_Click."
 End Sub ' The following async lambda expression creates an equivalent anonymous ' event handler.
 AddHandler button1.Click, Async Sub(sender, e) textBox1.Clear() ' SumPageSizesAsync is a method that returns a Task.
 Await SumPageSizesAsync() textBox1.Text = vbCrLf & "Control returned to button1_Click."
 End Sub ' The following async method returns a Task(Of T). ' A typical call awaits the Byte array result: ' Dim result As Byte() = Await GetURLContents("https://msdn.com") Private Async Function GetURLContentsAsync(url As String) As Task(Of Byte()) ' The downloaded resource ends up in the variable named content.
 Dim content = New MemoryStream() ' Initialize an HttpWebRequest for the current URL.
 Dim webReq = CType(WebRequest.Create(url), HttpWebRequest) ' Send the request to the Internet resource and wait for ' the response.
 Using response As WebResponse = Await webReq.GetResponseAsync() ' Get the data stream that is associated with the specified URL.
 Using responseStream As Stream = response.GetResponseStream() ' Read the bytes in responseStream and copy them to content. ' CopyToAsync returns a Task, not a Task<T>.
 Await responseStream.CopyToAsync(content) End Using End Using ' Return the result as a byte array.
 Return content.ToArray() End Function